-An attractive lawn can set off your garden perfectly, but in spring most are in a sorry state.
+An attractive lawn can set off your garden perfectly, but in early spring most are in a sorry state.
 Never-ending downpours, cold weather and lack of maintenance over the past few months have left many looking tired and scruffy.

 Don’t give up on it yet.
 Spend a few hours giving your lawn some attention and you’ll be rewarded with a healthy emerald sward that will look fantastic throughout the season.
+Read on to find out about looking after your lawn.

-When to mow your lawn
+When to start mowing your lawn

 The first mow of spring